lrzjason/CaptionFusionator/README.md

 - `--blip2_model`: BLIP2 model to use for generating captions.
 Default: 'blip2_opt/caption_coco_opt6.7b'
 - `--blip2_use_nucleus_sampling`: Whether to use nucleus sampling when generating blip2 captions.
 Default: False
 - `--blip2_beams`: Number of beams to use for blip2 captioning.
 More beams may be more accurate, but are slower and use more VRAM.
+Default: 6
 - `--blip2_max_tokens`: max_tokens value to be passed to blip2 model.
 Default: 75
 - `--blip2_min_tokens`: min_tokens value to be passed to blip2 model.
 Default: 20
 - `--blip2_top_p`: top_p value to be passed to blip2 model.
-Default: 1
+Default: 1.0
 - `--blip2_output_extension`: File extension that blip2 captions will be saved with.
 Default: 'b2cap'

 #### Open Flamingo Model Options